 Risk factors for achilles tendinopathy include cold weather training, poor running mechanics, increasing age, inappropriate footwear, and medication like oral prednisone (steroid).

-Though it is talked about frequently, fluoroquinolone antibiotics are rarely associated with achilles tendinopathy.
+Though it is talked about frequently, and from time to time we see individuals with achilles tendon pain after taking fluoroquinolone antibiotics, they are rarely associated with achilles tendinopathy.

 The achilles tendon is formed by two calf muscles and travels down the back of the lower leg to attach to the posterior ankle at the calcaneus.
 Sometimes pain is at the attachment point (insertion) and sometimes it is a couple inches above the insertion area

-A careful history and physical exam by a sports medicine doctor is important to adequately assess the ankle and achilles tendon.
+A careful history and physical exam by a sports medicine doctor is important to adequately assess the ankle and achilles tendon looking for areas of tendinopathy, calcifications, and even bursitis near the achilles tendon insertion.
 Additionally, at Sports Health Northwest, we utilize ultrasound imaging to assess the achilles tendon for signs of damage.